|In the past almost five months, we’ve only seen one wildebeest run through the garden. Last night two visitors were quite a thrill.|

 |A group of kudus is a “forkl” and often females and males are together in a family unit referred to as a “harem.”|

-We were both perplexed as to how we’d answer this difficult question, now with so much experience behind us and our acquired passion for world travel.
+We were both perplexed about how we’d answer this difficult question, now with so much experience behind us and our acquired passion for world travel.
 We never dreamed this would be us, now or ever, for that matter.

-In other words, neither of us can imagine, now or at any time in future ever become bored or disenchanted with our lives together as it is now.
-We even laughed at the preposterous nature of this concept.
+In other words, neither of us can imagine, now or at any time in the future, ever become bored or disenchanted with our lives together as it is now.
+We even laughed at the incredible nature of this concept.

 May your dreams be fulfilled as well.